ThanHenderson/Ray-Tracing-in-One-Weekend/README.md

 Based from the _Ray Tracing in One Weekend_ book written by Peter Shirley that can be found here: https://raytracing.github.io/books/RayTracingInOneWeekend.html.
 It is the first book in his ray tracing trilogy.

 I chose this project to get some insight into ray tracing, introduce myself to the world of rendering techniques, and learn C++.
 As such, there are a lot of comments in the code, some just on C++ syntax and others on ray tracing techniques from the book.
-With ray tracing being "embarassingly parallel", I plan to set up the code to run on the GPU.

 <p align="center">
     <img src="/images/final_images/final.png" width="600">